 “I don’t get any other symptoms before the headache.
 I’ve got no other medical problems.
 I have regular periods every month but there doesn’t seem to be any association with the headaches.
-I don’t take any regular medications apart from the odd Paracetamol.
-No one in my family suffers from these headaches.
+I don’t take any regular medications apart from the odd paracetamol.
+No one in my family suffers from headaches.
 I am quite stressed at work at the moment because we’re short-staffed but my manager is really good about not taking work home so I try to relax in the evenings.
 I live quite happily by myself at the moment.
 I don’t smoke but I like a glass of wine every night after work.
-I’m really hoping you can give some stronger painkillers for these headaches, Doctor.”
+I’m really hoping you can give some stronger painkillers for these headaches.”

 What is your likely diagnosis and how would you differentiate it from other chronic recurrent headaches from the history?